PA Degree Requirements

 For purposes of deferring repayment of student loans during a school-approved leave of absence, federal regulations limit the leave to six months.
 All questions regarding financial aid or student loans should be directed to the Office of Financial Aid.

 The program reserves the right to change the curriculum at the discretion of the faculty.
 A student must successfully complete all courses in each didactic semester before being allowed to advance to the next semester.
-Only students admitted to and currently enrolled in the PA program of the College of Pharmacy and Health Sciences may register for courses offered as part of the curriculum numbered with MPAS designators.
-Such students also must maintain their eligibility to continue in the PA program.
+Only students admitted to and currently enrolled in the PA Program may register for courses offered as part of the curriculum numbered with MPAS designators.
+Such students also must maintain their eligibility to continue in the PA Program.

 - MPAS512, Interpretation of Imaging Studies for PAs (2)